NYX1122/generate_distinct_colors/readme.md

 ### Return Value

-A promise that resolves to an array of hex color strings.
+An array of hex color strings.

 ## Contributing